faheel/lab-exercises/README.md

-# Lab Codes
+# Lab Exercises

-Programs from all labs, semester 6 onwards.
+Programs for (almost) all lab exercises, semester 6 onwards.